Contact Us

 When do I set up for the sale?

-Saturday, set up between 8AM and 10AM, tear down between 4PM and 6PM.
+Set up between 8AM and 10AM, tear down between 4PM and 6PM.

-Note: Unloading prior to the show must be done by an hour prior to the start of the show, with your car parked and away from the loading areas.
+Unloading prior to the show must be done by an hour prior to the start of the show, with your car parked and away from the loading areas.
 If your booth set up (displays etc) is complex enough that you need more time to set up than the standard 2 hours, let us know at the time of your acceptance.

 Do I need my own table, chairs, coverings, etc.?